 (a) If the water supply to be replaced is a domestic supply, provide water supply on both a temporary and permanent basis in accordance with this paragraph;

 1. Within forty-eight (48) hours after receiving notice from the cabinet that the water supply was adversely impacted by mining, provide drinking water on an emergency basis;

-3. Within two (2) years after receiving notice from the cabinet that the water supply was adversely impacted by mining, provide a satisfactory permanent water supply that complies with 401 KAR Chapter 8;
+3. Within two (2) years after receiving notice from the cabinet that the water supply was adversely impacted by mining, provide a permanent water supply that complies with 401 KAR Chapter 8;

-(b) If the water supply to be replaced is other than a domestic supply, provide water supply on both a temporary and permanent basis on a schedule established by the cabinet on a case-by-case basis;
+(b) If the water supply to be replaced is other than a domestic supply, provide water supply on both a temporary and permanent basis on a schedule established by the cabinet;

 (c) Provide water supply equivalent to premining quantity and quality;